AMC Ambassador: Mexico

-After the corporate transition process between 1960 and 1964 concluded, in which the Rambler marque under VAM surpassed the commercial results of its local predecessors Armadora Mexicana and Planta REO combined between 1950 and 1959, the company opted not to offer the Ambassador model.
-The Mexican market of the era was still relatively small and since the Ambassador shared mostly the same styling as the contemporary midsize model of the company, it was considered that internal competition would affect the sales of a simultaneous Rambler Classic/Ambassador line-up.
-Unlike the United States, which had a much larger and more diverse market for two different car lines with the same styling, AMC could offer a strong difference between both models with the exclusive V8 engine for the Ambassador and the Classic being restricted to six-cylinder engines.
-This advantage did not exist in Mexico since VAM could only produce six-cylinder engines in its Lerma plant and V8 engines could not be imported from AMC because of the 1962 decree.
+After the corporate transition between 1960 and 1964 concluded, in which the Rambler marque under VAM surpassed the commercial results of its local predecessors Armadora Mexicana and Planta REO combined between 1950 and 1959, the company opted not to offer the Ambassador model.
+The Mexican market of the era was still relatively small.
+Since the Ambassador mainly shared the same styling as the contemporary midsize model, internal competition would affect the sales of a simultaneous Classic and Ambassador line-up.
+Unlike the United States, with a larger and more diverse market for two different car lines with the same styling, AMC could differentiate the models with V8 engines for the Ambassador and the Classic limited to six-cylinder versions.
+This advantage did not exist in Mexico since VAM could only produce six-cylinder engines in its Lerma plant, while V8 engines could not be imported from AMC because of the 1962 decree.
 Instead, VAM opted to use the Rambler Classic as its most luxurious and flagship model, giving it the same treatment AMC put in the Ambassador model in the US and Canada.
 This would be passed on to the subsequent equivalent Rebel and Matador models produced under VAM.

-The 1958–1959 Ambassador models represent the only chapter in this model's history to be present in Mexico.
+The 1958 and 1959 Ambassador models represent the only chapter in this model's history in Mexico.
 These were the only full-size American Motors products sold in the country, alongside the second generation 1974-1976 VAM Classic (Matador) models.
 It was also unique because it was a factory V8 model, the only AMC-based car marketed in Mexico with a V8 engine.
-All subsequent models produced by the VAM would be powered by six-cylinder engines.
+Six-cylinder engines would power all subsequent models produced by the VAM.

 International exports

 Canada

-AMC's Brampton Assembly Plant in Ontario, Canada had been building Rambler and AMC vehicles since 1962, including the Rambler Ambassador until 1968.
-From 1969 Canadian-market Ambassadors were imported directly from the United States.
+The Brampton Assembly Plant in Ontario, Canada, had been building Rambler and AMC vehicles since 1962, including the Rambler Ambassador until 1968.
+From 1969, Canadian-market Ambassadors were imported directly from the United States.
 The Brampton plant continued to assemble AMC vehicles through the 1970s and 1980s with the additional exceptions of Javelin, Matador, and Pacer, which were also otherwise imported.

 Finland

 Ramblers were imported into Finland by two major Finnish automotive importers, Oy Voimavaunu Ab and Suomen Maanvilelijäin Kauppa Oy (SMK Group) during the 1950s and 1960s.
-From 1962 the Rambler brand was advertised in Finland as an "American success car".
-One could buy an Ambassador, Classic, or an American.
-From the mid-1960s, Wihuri Group, a large multi-sector family business, took over import operations using it's shipping operation, Autola Oy.
+From 1962, the Rambler brand was advertised in Finland as an "American success car".
+Available models included the Ambassador, Classic, and the compact American.
+From the mid-1960s, the Wihuri Group, a sizeable multi-sector family business, took over import operations using its shipping operation, Autola Oy.
 Wihuri continued to import small numbers of AMC vehicles until 1975.